MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-is-phone-system-in-office-365.md

 > [!div class="nextstepaction"]
 > [Plan and implement your Microsoft Teams Phone deployment Guide](https://aka.ms/tpguide)

 > You must be assigned an admin role such as Global Reader to access advanced deployment guides in the Microsoft 365 admin center.
-Only admins with the Global Administrator role can use the guides to change settings in the tenant.
+Only admins with the Global Administrator role can use the guides to change settings in the organization.

 ## Related topics